Updated: Dec 30, 2020

-Prominence Poker is a 2016 digital-only free-to-play poker game from 505 Games with a strong emphasis on character creation and nurtures the seedy mob-theme to great effect.
+Prominence Poker is a 2016 digital-only free-to-play poker game from 505 Games with intuitive controls, a strong emphasis on character creation and charming visuals.

 Free-to-play games are strange things to review.
 Inherently, the review is usually to serve as a guide for a purchasing decision but that is negated when the actual game is completely free for anyone to try out.
 So, really this will serve as more of a guide to showcase if it is worth your time more than anything.

 Before you begin playing you are prompted to create a Sim-like avatar to take into the games.
 It’s a great feature and there is a decent amount of options in terms of customisable sliders to make your character as well as a fairly interesting set of clothing options for you to switch out (the default Hawaiian shirt perhaps, or the slick-styled Italian three-piece suit may be your thing?).
 You can even select a personal table item for your character which can range from a bottle of water, beer, shot of vodka, cigarettes to more unusual items like chains, a gold skull or gun and grenades (to intimidate, it would seem).

 Some of these items earn you experience points and these points in turn level up your character (which can lead to loot case drops, increased bankroll money or unlockable clothing items).
 You can increase the amount of experience points you gain by buying Boosters (putting real money in) for the purpose of getting this stuff early but depending on your desire to showcase some expensive looking avatar clothes, it is hard to feel incentivised to throw down real cash for that alone.